relmify/jest-fp-ts/README.md

 To use this matcher, supply an array of strings that you expect to be present in the array of strings returned by `PathReporter.report()`.
 You can supply either regular expressions or substrings.
-The matcher will try to match each array entry against the array of ValidationErrors.
+The matcher will try to match each array entry against the array of `Pathreporter.report()` strings.

 If the supplied object is not a Left that contains an array of ValidationErrors, or if any of the strings you supply cannot be matched to one of the ValidationErrors, the matcher will return